ILIAS-eLearning/ILIAS/Services/Skill/README.md

 **Business Rules**

-* Locale skill profiles can be created, edited and deleted in courses and groups.
+* Local skill profiles can be created, edited and deleted in courses and groups.
-* Locale skill profiles are listed in the global skill profile administration, too.
+* Local skill profiles are listed in the global skill profile administration, too.
-* Globale skill profiles can be used and removed (not deleted) from courses and groups (not be edited).
+* Global skill profiles can be used and removed (but not deleted) from courses and groups.
+They cannot be edited in courses and groups.
 * Courses and groups export their local skill profiles.
-However skill level entries of profiles will only appear on import, if the corresponding skills have been imported in the global administration before.
+However, assigned skill levels of profiles will only appear on import, if the corresponding skills have been imported in the global administration before.
-* Local profiles can be exported in the global administation, too.
-However this will not include the reference to the course or group.
+* Local profiles can be exported in the global administration, too.
+However, this will not include the reference to the course or group.
 They will always be imported as global profiles.